neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

 2. `make integrationtest-sda-s3-run`
 3. You can now go to [locally hosted Grafana](http://localhost:3000) and login with admin:admin
 4. On the [Grafana/Explore](http://localhost:3000/explore) you should be able to select Tempo, or Prometheus as source
-5. You should now be able to see Prometheus metrics and traces in grafana.
+5. You should now be able to see Prometheus metrics and traces in Grafana.

 In short the application level setup is as follows: